wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/documentation.rst

 -----------------

 We enforce everyone to write clean and explaining documentation.
-However there are several rules about writing styling.
+However, there are several rules about writing styling.

 We are using `doc8 <https://pypi.python.org/pypi/doc8>`_ to validate our docs.
 So, here's the command to do it: